 “Do it right and get it right” would be an appropriate monogram on the back of his T-shirts, said Sweeney.
-“He is clearly a Ph.D. scientist disguised as a research technician.
+“He is clearly a Ph.D. scientist disguised as a staff scientist.
 Fortunately, he chose to make a career of it here and bring his talents to bear on issues at the Stroud Center.”

 If there’s a distinction between his work and hobbies, it’s that at work most of the bugs he studies are aquatic while terrestrial insects are what he photographs, tape records and documents in his spare time.
 Ironically, when he first developed his interest in butterflies and moths, there were no bugs or fish in the Red Clay Creek.